Adaptive Reuse: Converting Vacant Buildings into Thriving Spaces

 Top Considerations:

-- Structural.
+- Structural Requirements.
 Laboratories call for tighter vibration performance as well as higher dead and live loading capacity to handle heavy and sensitive equipment.
 Structural framing can be strengthened, but efficient conversions avoid typical strengthening across whole floor plates and identify how to maximize the existing structure’s capacity.

-- Change of Use Permitting.
+- Permitting for Change of Use.
 It is important to collaborate with local jurisdiction to work towards an understanding of the laboratory’s purpose.
 Local jurisdictions must be informed of hazard levels, as it can significantly impact permitting and construction costs, especially when dealing with hazardous chemicals and flammables, most of which fall under a typical business occupancy.

 When commissioned to assist with the growth of a lung cancer diagnostic testing and biopharma company, we were able to give them the space needed to thrive by adapting a vacant big-box department store into a high-tech progressive workplace and laboratory.
 The ample square footage of the building allows for this to become a prime opportunity for a laboratory transformation.
 While typical big box retail stores offer ample clear heights to the underside of structure, the structure itself is only meant to accommodate regional needs such as snow loads.
 Additional structural elements were introduced to support air handling units and other rooftop equipment.